exploitxxx/NodeJS-JWT-Auth-MongoDB/README.md

 For API calls check "APICalls.txt", and for AO check "Example of the AO on nexploit.txt"

-First run "npm install", then "node server.js" and please make sure that you have NodeJS install and MongoDB locally!
+First run "npm install", then "node server.js" and please make sure that you have NodeJS installed and MongoDB locally!